polterguy/polterguy.github.io/index.md

 ![CRUD API generator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg)

 Magic supports MySQL, Microsoft SQL Server, and PostgreSQL, in addition to having basic NoSQL support.

-Magic contains its own DSL called Hyperlambda, similar to YAML in structure, allowing you to _"declare"_ your logic with a syntax resembling YAML.
-This makes it a perfect _"first programming"_ language due to that it's an extremely high level abstraction eliminating most of the problems from traditional programming languages.
-You can easily [teach yourself Hyperlambda](https://docs.aista.com/blog/an-introduction-to-hyperlambda) in a couple of hours.
+## Getting started

+First you need a database.
+You can connect to your existing database in the Management/Config menu item.
+Click the button that says _"Add connection string"_ and make sure you use `{database}` as your database selector such that Magic can dynamically connect to all databases in your database server.
+If you don't have a database yourself, and only want to play around with Magic, you can find demonstration databases in the Management/Plugins section.
+Choose any plugin that starts with _"SQLite"_ and ends with _"DB"_, and click _"Install"_.

+Then go to Tools/CRUD Generator.
+Choose your database and click _"Crudify all tables"_.
+You can also select individual tables and configure these as you need.
+This allows you to for instance apply authorisation requirements for your individual endpoints, add reCAPTCHA requirements for invoking endpoints, publish web socket messages as endpoints are invoked, etc.

+When you are done generating your CRUD API, you can go to Analytics/Endpoints to play with your endpoints.
+This component is similar to Swagger, and allows you to see which arguments your endpoints can handle, to easily implement some kind of frontend.

 ## Hyper IDE, a web based IDE